Nawaf Bitar, Chief Information Officer, Citadel Securities

-Nawaf Bitar joined VMware in September 2014 in the capacity of Senior Vice President and General Management of the Cloud Platform Business Unit (Security and Virtualization).
-Previously, he was with Juniper Networks, Inc. as the Senior Vice President and General Manager of the Security Business Unit.
-In this role he is responsible for Juniper’s security business including the overall strategy and execution.
-Prior to joining Juniper, Mr. Bitar served as Vice President of Engineering and Operations of Security Technology at Cisco Systems, Inc. He joined Cisco in 2007 when it acquired IronPort Systems, where he served as Senior Vice President of Engineering.
-Prior to joining IronPort, he served as Vice President of File Systems & Services at Network Appliance Inc. Previously his career included roles at Silicon Graphics and Apollo Computer.
-He has over twenty five years of engineering and engineering management experience.
-Mr. Bitar graduated from the University of Texas at Austin with a Bachelor of Arts degree.
-Nawaf is a former Allegis entrepreneur.
+Nawaf Bitar is CIO of Citadel Securities where he leads all technology-related initiatives for the firm.
+He is a member of the Board of Directors of Plum, Inc and Pulse Secure, LLC.
+He is also a member of the Advisory Council of the Department of Computer Science at The University of Texas at Austin.
+Before joining Citadel Securities he was Senior Vice President and General Manager of the Cloud Platform Business Unit at VMware.
+Prior to joining VMware, Mr. Bitar served as Senior Vice President and General Manager of the Security Business Unit at Juniper Networks.
+Prior to Juniper, he served as Vice President of Engineering and Operations of Security Technology at Cisco Systems, having joined that company in 2007 through the acquisition of IronPort Systems, where he was Senior Vice President of Engineering.
+Before IronPort, he served as Vice President of File Systems and Services at Network Appliance, and previously held roles at Silicon Graphics, Apollo Computer and other firms.
+Mr. Bitar graduated from The University of Texas at Austin with a Bachelor of Arts degree.

 Hossein Eslambolchi, 2020 Venture Partners, Cyberflow Analytics Chairman and CEO